Charan-Kumar/Soclly/src/assets/Jitsi_deployment/Readme.md

 ## Some of the env variables are provided at the time of deployment including LivePeer stream key.
-Please note that this stream is unqiue for every user hence first you need to create an account on LivePeer to get the stream key.
+Please note that this stream key is unqiue for every user hence first you need to create an account on LivePeer to get the stream key.